chadinu/coinasta/doc/build-osx.md

 2. Build bitcoind:

-        cd src
+        ./autogen.sh
+        ./configure
-        make -f makefile.osx
+        make

 3. It is a good idea to build and run the unit tests, too:

-        make -f makefile.osx test
+        make check

-Instructions: HomeBrew
+Instructions: Homebrew
 ----------------------

 #### Install dependencies using Homebrew

-        brew install boost miniupnpc openssl berkeley-db4
+        brew install autoconf automake berkeley-db4 boost miniupnpc openssl pkg-config protobuf

-Note: After you have installed the dependencies, you should check that the Brew installed version of OpenSSL is the one available for compilation.
+Note: After you have installed the dependencies, you should check that the Homebrew installed version of OpenSSL is the one available for compilation.
 You can check this by typing

         openssl version

 into Terminal.
-You should see OpenSSL 1.0.1e 11 Feb 2013.
+You should see OpenSSL 1.0.1f 6 Jan 2014.

-If not, you can ensure that the Brew OpenSSL is correctly linked by running
+If not, you can ensure that the Homebrew OpenSSL is correctly linked by running

         brew link openssl --force